-The officer must have a robust system in place to ensure that all coaches and volunteers are appropriately vetted (including up-to-date enhanced Criminal Records Bureau clearance), have a policy to decide how often CRBs need to be renewed and are fully aware of all reporting procedures with regards to incidents, accidents, complaints and disciplinary action (including allegations against staff or volunteers and concerns about individual children or vulnerable adults).
+The officer must have a robust system in place to ensure that all coaches and volunteers are appropriately vetted, including up-to-date enhanced Disclosure and Barring Service check (DBS), have a policy to decide how often the DBS checks need to be renewed and are fully aware of all reporting procedures with regards to incidents, accidents, complaints and disciplinary action (including allegations against staff or volunteers and concerns about individual children or vulnerable adults).

 The officer should also be aware of the procedures to follow if signs of bullying, intimidation and abuse are observed.

-For information on how to organise CRB checks or for any further advice please use the general enquiry form on the right hand side of the page.
+For information on how to organise DBS checks or for any further advice please use the general enquiry form or visit the website:

 An accredited club is one that has attained certain standards that prove they can provide a safe, child friendly environment for young people.
 Gaining accreditation enables clubs to achieve quality operating standards which will lead to better quality sports provision for young people in the East Riding.